Acidic Soil- Definition And Causes

 • Addition of a few nitrogen-based fertilizers

-• The build-up is a mostly plant-based natural matter
+• The build-up is mostly plant-based natural matter

 Soil corrosiveness happens naturally in higher precipitation regions and can vary according to: